mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 ```
 **注： the asset is issued to the address of asset issuer.**
 **every asset can only be issued once, and with symbol not already exists in blockchain.**
-**when issue asset, the corresponding asset ISSUE cert will be generated.**
+**when issue asset, the corresponding asset issue cert will be generated.**
 **if the DIMAIN cert does not exist in blockchain, then DIMAIN cert will be generated too.**

 ***